fferegrino/MrPageRank/README.txt

  - The 'number_of_outlinks' for the 'article_title',
  - The 'out-links' list separated by '|'

-For each 'out-link' the mapper produces a key-value pair with a 'Text' type key that contains the "Referenced" article ('outlink'), and a custom value type 'WikiIntermediatePageRankValue', defined as:
+For each 'out-link' the mapper produces a key-value pair with a 'Text' type key that contains the "Referenced" article ('out-link'), and a custom value type 'WikiIntermediatePageRankValue', defined as:

  - a 'FloatWritable' with the PageRank for the Parent's 'article_title'
- - an 'IntWritable' with the nomber of out-links,
+ - an 'IntWritable' with the number of out-links,
  - a 'Text' for the Parent's 'article_title'.
 The "Parent" article is defined as the article that has reference to other articles.

 Finally, and this is a trick we came up with, once all the values for the out-links have been written, a final key-value pair is created with the current state of the "Parent" article.
 This record defines the 'article_title' as the key, and a 'WikiIntermediatePageRankValue' with its "parent" set to itself, as well as an additional 'Text' property named 'outlinks' that contains the list of original outlinks (current state).
 This value is used to rebuild the original input of the mapper and execute a new iteration of the PageRank's job.